master-hax/pixel-backup-gang/README.md

 ## prerequisites
 * a Google Pixel (sailfish) or Google Pixel XL (marlin) on Android 10, rooted with [Magisk](https://github.com/topjohnwu/Magisk). may work on other phones.
-* a USB storage drive formatted with an ext4 filesystem. other filesystems not currently supported.
+* a USB storage drive formatted with an ext4 or FAT32 filesystem.

 ## installation